 The devastating spread of COVID-19 has triggered a dramatic increase in the number of people wearing face masks in public.

-And, with the Government having made them mandatory in certain public settings, it's clear face masks are going to remain part of everyday life as long as the Coronavirus pandemic persists.
+And, with Scotland having made them mandatory in shops and various public settings and England following suit tomorrow (24 July), it's clear face masks are going to remain part of everyday life for many of us for as long as the Coronavirus pandemic persists.